Render: Can A New Third-Gen Proton Perdana Thrive Today?

 With its debut and reported imminent entry into the domestic Chinese market this year, the new Geely A7 EM-i has attracted quite a lot of hype of late.
 This is largely driven by the fact that many quarters are already touting it to be a very strong rival against the electrified ninth-gen Toyota Camry.

-In a market like China where the both the D-segment saloon and genre-defining Toyota nameplate mentioned still thrive, that last sentiment arguably says a lot.
+In a market like China where both the D-segment saloon and genre-defining Toyota nameplate mentioned still thrive, that last sentiment arguably says a lot.

-Moreover, with Geely’s association as ‘partner’ to national automaker Proton, it was a matter of time before some quarters – us included – began to wonder if said new electrified D-segment premium sedan offering would see second light with the P1’s tiger badge.
+Moreover, with Geely’s association as ‘partner’ to national automaker Proton, it was a matter of time before some quarters – us included – began to wonder if said new electrified D-segment premium sedan offering would see second light with P1’s tiger badge.

 It didn't take long before artist Chin Swee Hoe (@theottle) brought us this render of what he visions to be the third-gen Proton Perdana based on the Geely A7 saloon mentioned.